The Risk of Not Innovating

 AUGUST 27, 2015

 Call me king of the obvious but I’d like to remind folks about something related to leadership, innovation, and the upcoming election.
 Domain Knowledge Matters.
 I’m not taking political sides here but I’m going to make a point about Donald Trump’s candidacy.
-Let’s face it he has captured the attention of a large group of people.
-He’s a shrewd business person.

 The Leadership of Open Innovation